 Discussions over internet censorship on the websites from the West have become a widespread topic over the web for the past few weeks, including the established restrictions at China and Iran.
-As people grew to learn more on the best weapon to battle this censorship, a brand-spanking new P2P system called ODDNS hopes to put control on free use of internet back into the hands of the people worldwide.
-The web’s DNS which translates human readable URLs into IP addresses so that web users can locate more web sites has been a battle ground for censorship for the past few years.
+As people grew to learn more on the best weapon to battle this censorship, a brand-spanking new P2P system called ODDNS hopes to put control on the free use of internet back into the hands of the people worldwide.
+The web’s DNS which translates human-readable URLs into IP addresses so that web users can locate more websites has been a battleground for censorship for the past few years.

 ODDNS otherwise known as Open and Decentralized DNS is an open as well as decentralized DNS system operating on the P2P or Peer-to-Peer format.
 Its pioneer, web genius Jimmy Rudolf, said he created the system having two goals in mind.
 First of all, to show governments that it is not possible to prevent people from talking.
 Second is for the interest of anyone who owns and maintains their domain names, so they can regain absolute control of them.

 ODDNS works as an app that enables everyone operating the software to share information about domain names with each other, much like the way the P2P network operates.
 ODDNS can be an auxiliary or at best replace the usual DNS.
 Since domain names and pertinent IP addresses are shared among peers within a network, they may not be censored.
 Moreover, purchasing a domain name from a registrar is no longer required as people operating ODDNS can create and maintain their very own.